About Us

 This is a student-friendly guide covering "ordinary differential equations", "matrix methods", and "Laplace transforms".
 It explains first- and second-order equations, systems, and practical solution techniques with clear examples, helping learners build a strong foundation in solving differential equations for math, physics, and engineering applications.

-Introduction Mathematical Analysis -Beatriz Lafferriere
+Introduction Mathematical Analysis - Lafferriere (PDF)

 This text is a clear guide to "real analysis", focusing on "rigorous proofs", "sequences", and "limits".
 It helps students move from calculus to advanced mathematics, with easy-to-follow explanations, examples, and exercises that build strong problem-solving skills and confidence in mathematical reasoning.